Fifis/STATEC-CMP/README.md

 ### Medium-priority

+* FEATURE: SA: save the time that it took to adjust the series (for comparabliity and reasonable time estimation; to be accessible by getSAStat).
 * FUNCTION: GENERIC: add `readAllSheets0` that would simply read all sheets from an Excel file
 * FEATURE: SA: fix sample shrinkage (do not trim away the original series when returning the results in `$series`)
 `plot(a$series[ , c("original", "predicted")], plot.type = "single", lty = 1:2)`